 You might feel bewildered about how you ever got to this place in life.
 Something that started out just being for fun has taken on a new, darker meaning.
 Alcohol that might have been fun at parties as a teenager or at clubs as a younger guy has grown beyond just a beverage to have fun with to something that you find yourself wanting or needing like it has a life of its own.
 Or another substance, like coke or crystal.
 At a certain point, sometimes without warning, you realize that it’s not fun anymore, but you also realize that “just stopping” isn’t as easy done as it is said or thought.

 Or maybe it’s not alcohol or a substance, but it’s something to do, like sex.
 Where it’s not about enjoying your body, or another’s body, and just getting off as part of the humanity of being sexual, but it’s more like a chore, a compulsion, a “must”, like it was driving you instead of you driving it.
 But I do not subscribe to the idea of “sex addiction”, because it is NOT an official diagnosis, and the “treatment” of it is NOT evidence-based practice (based in science).
+Don’t fall for the charlatanism of “sex addiction treatment”; at GayTherapyLA, we only use legitimate techniques rooted in science, not judgment and moralism that demonizes men’s sexuality in general, and gay men’s sexuality in particular.
+We offer something different, and more effective.
 For more information on your concerns about sex and sexual habits, visit this page here on Sexual Self-Empowerment.

 Or maybe it’s a person who feels like an addiction.
 Not really someone you love, but someone you feel connected to in a bad way, that you want to let go of, but you can’t.
 It’s not because you don’t WANT to, it’s because you feel you CAN’T. You know there is a difference, and the difference scares you, or makes you feel weird, helpless, frustrated, or just angry with yourself.

 I get it.
-This is what my clients over the past 24 years have described addictions to be like.
+This is what my clients over the past 27 years have described, over and over, and the work we do helps to change all that.

 So what does therapy with me have to do with coping with all this?

-In therapy for addictions with me, here is what typically happens:
+In therapy for drug, alcohol, and other challenges, here is what typically happens:

 - We talk about what’s going on that bothers you.
 You give it a name, descriptions, feelings.